BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

-#  Building a Bitcoin CLI

 ## Introduction

-In this tutorial, we will be building our own command line interface for the bitcoin wire protocol which can be used for simple debugging or informational purposes.
+In this tutorial, we will be building our very own command line interface for the bitcoin wire protocol which can be used for simple debugging or educational purposes.

 ## Background